dedacpo/test-calendar/README.md

-# test Calendar (API Open WeatherAPI and OpenCageGeocode API)
+# test Calendar (Open WeatherAPI and OpenCageGeocode API)

 This project was developed by Denise Calsavara Paiva de Oliveira.